-The Technical Proposal Narrative shall contain no more than ten pages, excluding any plans, signed forms, and appendices.
+The Technical Proposal Narrative shall contain no more than ten 10 pages, excluding any the required plans, signed forms, and appendices.
 Any Conceptual Plans developed by the Proposer to accompany the Proposer's Narrative shall be incorporated in the Technical Proposal as Appendices.
+Charts, tables, and schedules used to explain or expand on the Technical Proposal Narrative are to be included within the 10 pages and shall not be inserted into the appendices.

 The Technical Proposal Narrative shall be on single sided 8.5"x11" letter sized paper, with minimum twelve-point Times New Roman font and double line spacing for text.

 Any Conceptual Plans shall be provided in black and white on single sided 11"x17" paper unless otherwise noted herein.